-The following procedures modify the realm file you specified when configuring the realm.
+In following procedures you will modify the realm file you specified when configuring the realm.

-For information on using LDAP storage, see "Using External Data Stores" on page 127.
+For information on using LDAP storage, see "Using External Data Stores" on page 104 and "Using LDAP Directories" on page 49.

 User A-V Pairs